Provincial Policy Manual:

 How were TOAs defined and identified?

 The regulations define TOAs as geographic areas within a prescribed distance from a transit station.
-TOAs encompass either a 400 metre (m) or 800m radius around a transit station, which constitutes a 5 or 10-minute average walking distance, respectively.
-Each prescribed area is broken into Tiers, which establish the location of applicable minimum densities.
+TOAs encompass land within either a 400 metre (m) or 800m radius around a transit station as measured from the coordinates established in the regulations.
+The prescribed distances and coordinates must be used by local governments when preparing their TOA bylaws.
+Each prescribed area is separated into Tiers, which establish the location of applicable minimum densities.
 The characteristics of the transit station determine whether the distance is 400m or 800m.

 Currently, there are two categories of transit stations that correspond to the two TOA prescribed areas: